 The Healthy School Lunch Campaign encourages schools to offer more healthy low-fat, cholesterol-free options, including reimbursable meals and beverages, a la carte items, and vending machine items.
 The Physicians Committee Healthy School Lunch Team works with school districts across the country and organizes meetings and presentations for school boards, PTAs, and student groups.
 Feel free to use our healthy school lunch menu.
-We can provide marketing materials, meal planning and recipes ideas, and other resources upon request.
+We can provide marketing materials, meal planning and recipe ideas, and other resources upon request.

 If you are interested in having the Physicians Committee Healthy School Lunch Team work with your school district, start by taking these easy steps.